Thora Silverthorne: Early life

 She joined the Young Communist League at the age of 16 during the 1926 United Kingdom general strike, and soon afterwards was seen chairing meetings with the communist trade union leader Arthur Horner, and later joined the CPGB.
 Although she was also a member of the UK Labour party, she remained a lifelong member of the CPGB.
-During her teenage years in Reading, Silverthorne supported herself by selling the Daily Worker to railway staff, and she worked as a Nanny for Reading Labour Party MP and founder of the Socialist Medical Association (SMA), Somerville Hastings.
+During her teenage years in Reading, Silverthorne supported herself by selling the Daily Worker to railway staff, and she worked as a Nanny for Somerville Hastings, Reading's Labour Party MP and founder of the Socialist Medical Association (SMA).
 Hastings was known to have supported Silverthorne's ambition to become a nurse.
 In March 1931, Silverthorne started training as a nurse at the Radcliffe Infirmary in Oxford, where her older sister Olive was already working as a nurse.
 She volunteered as a nurse for Lancashire hunger marchers passing through Oxford during the National Hunger March, and was prone to "helping herself to bandages and dressings" from the wards of the Radcliffe Infirmary.
 During her time in Oxford, she was given the nickname "Red Silverthorne" for her communist activities, and would also become friends with the Marxist historian Christopher Hill who she met through the Oxford communist society known as the October Club.

 Participation in the Spanish Civil War

 In October 1934, Silverthorne left Oxford and completed her medical training in London, and by 1936 she had taken her first post at the Hammersmith Hospital where she met founding member of the Spanish Medical Aid Committee (SMAC), Dr Charles Wortham Brook.
 That same year she joined SMAC, a decision which she described as 'the prime and best and most important decision I've made in my life'.
 In October 1936, she travelled to Spain alongside photographer Alec Wainman as part of the British Medical Unit, the first-ever foreign medical unit from any country to travel to Spain and serve the Spanish republican government.
 After arriving in Spain, she was involved in the creation of the first British hospital in Spain during the Spanish Civil War, established near Grañén.
 She was later elected the chief nurse and matron of this same hospital.
-British International Brigadier Michael Livesey died of his injuries while in the Silverthorne's arms, a memory which haunted her for the rest of her life.
+British International Brigadier Michael Livesey died of his injuries while in Silverthorne's arms, a memory which haunted her for the rest of her life.
 During her time in Spain, she met Kenneth Sinclair-Loutit, whom she would marry during the war in 1937.
 Silverthorne worked closely alongside Doctor Archie Cochrane, who praised her for her professional expertise in medicine.

 After SIlverthorne's death in 1999, declassified British archives showed that she was being closely monitored by British government spies, who had intercepted her mail and monitored her telephone.